tanfwong/rfsoc_notes/_sources/ch6/ocl_opt.md

         where the event `read_events[flag]` is associated with this command, and the command should wait for the event `kernel_events[flag]` in `eventList` to complete before it starts.
-     4. Then, in the next iteration that use the same PIPO component buffers as indicated by the value `flag`, we wait for the command in 3. to complete using
+     4. Then, in the next iteration that uses the same PIPO component buffers as indicated by the value `flag`, we wait for the command in 3. to complete using
         ```c++